danielcharrua/secure-encrypted-form/README.txt

 = Translations =

-Actually the plugin ships in English and Spanish.
+Actually the plugin ships in English and is translated to Spanish.
-More translations comming soon...
+You can contribute and [translate this plugin to your own language](https://translate.wordpress.org/projects/wp-plugins/secure-encrypted-form/).

 == Installation ==